Asking Your Doctor for an Emotional Support Animal Letter

 How to Tell Legitimate Websites from Scams

 There are legitimate online services that can provide valid ESA letters for your animal—you just need to know how to recognize them.
 The website must offer to connect you with a licensed mental health professional who can evaluate your situation and determine if you qualify for an ESA.
 The service should also ask you some pertinent questions that will be forwarded to the health professional.
 Once the service does these two things, the therapist should contact you to learn more about your situation and review your emotional and mental status.
-If he or she determines that you would benefit from an ESA, you will receive both an electronic and paper copy of your ESA letter.
+If he or she determines that you would benefit from an ESA, you will receive both an electronic and paper copy of your ESA certificate.
 Only then will you be allowed to call your pet an Emotional Support Animal and gain the benefits.

-There are some red flags you can look for when it comes to spotting fake ESA letters.
+There are some red flags you can look for when it comes to spotting fake ESA prescriptions.
 They include letters that are very low in cost as actual letters from mental health professionals involve time and energy and the cost reflects that.
 If you find a service offering cheap letters or bragging about the low cost, it very well may be illegitimate.

 Another red flag is if the service refers to ‘registering’ your ESA.
 There is no requirement (or benefit) from registering your pet as an ESA and there is no legitimate registry of ESAs.
 If you do not have a legitimate ESA letter for your pet regardless of its ‘registration’ status, a landlord or airline will not recognize it as an Emotional Support Animal.